 Court appearance.
 An employer may not discharge, threaten, penalize, or coerce an employee who obeys a legal subpoena to appear before any court in the state as a witness in any criminal proceeding (CT Gen. Stat.
 Sec.
 54-85b).

 Penalties.
 Violation of these provisions is punishable by a fine of up to $500, imprisonment for up to 30 days, or both.

 Victims of crimes and family violence.
 Employers may not discriminate against crime victims for attending court proceedings and participating in police investigations relating to that crime.
-They also may not be discriminated against for having a protective order issued on their behalf.
+They also may not be discriminated against for having a restraining or protective order issued on their behalf.

 Employees who are family violence victims are entitled to take paid or unpaid leave during any calendar year in which the leave is reasonably necessary to participate in any civil or criminal proceeding related to or resulting from such family violence.

 An employer may not terminate, threaten, or otherwise coerce an employee because he or she, as a parent, spouse, child, or sibling of a victim of homicide, attends court proceedings with respect to the criminal case of the person or persons charged with committing the crime that resulted in the death of the victim (CT Gen. Stat.
 Sec.
 54-85d)